Gene-Weaver/LeafMachine2/README.md

 - CUDA version 11.3 (if utilizing a GPU)
 - Git

+### Hardware
+- A GPU with at least 8 GB of VRAM is required
+- LeafMachine2 v.2.1 is RAM limited.
+A batch size of 50 images could potentially utilize 48 GB+ of system memory.
+Setting batch sizes to 20 will only increase the number of summary and data files, but performance speed differences are minimal.
+- The PCD confidence threshold dictates RAM usage.
+More leaves detected -> more RAM to store more leaves and derived measurements until they are saved to batch files and summary images.
+- The number of leaves per image dictates RAM usage.
+Taxa with hundred of leaves per image (e.g. _Diospyros buxifolia_) will require much more RAM than taxa with few leaves per image (e.g. _Quercus alba_)
+- For most PCs, set the number of workers to 2 or 4.
+If you have a high performance PC with 128 GB+ of RAM and a powerful CPU, then 8 workers and batch sizes of 100+ are possible.
+> **Note:** An average PC with 32 GB of RAM and a consumer-grade GPU is more than capable of running LeafMachine2, just dial back the batch size.
+With the right configs, a PC with 16 GB of RAM can run LeafMachine2 if the batch size is set to 10 or 20.

 ### Installation - Cloning the LeafMachine2 Repository
 1. First, install Python 3.8.10, or greater, on your machine of choice.
     - Make sure that you can use `pip` to install packages on your machine, or at least inside of a virtual environment.